sameeralamynwa/Kaggle-30-Days-of-ML/README.md

 # Kaggle-30-Days-of-ML

-It includes all of my competition submissions.
-I mostly changed my submissions after learning from others' submissions especially Abhishek Thakur.
+It contains all of my competition submissions.
+I mostly changed my submissions after learning from the submissions of others, particularly Abhishek Thakur.